drytoe/dryparse/docs/objects.rst

    git.retries = Option("-r", "--retries", type=int)

-This option takes an argument when specified via the command line.
-The argument is automatically converted to the type we specified (in this case ``int``)
+This option will expect an argument to be specified via the command line.
+The argument is automatically converted to the type we specified (in this case ``int``).

 .. note::

    All options except for ``bool`` and some :ref:`special types<dryparse.types>` take CLI arguments, and those arguments are automatically converted to the specified type.

 Note that commands include a `--help` option by default, via a ``help`` attribute that is just like any other attribute.
-You can delete it:
+You can delete it if you don't need it:

 .. code:: python